Lord Andrew Adonis

 Inspired in part by Pope Francis’s encyclical Laudato Si’ 2019 he moved with his wife and dogs to a small farm in Herefordshire, from where he writes ‘Wild Faith’, an irregular Tablet column on his attempts to be ecological.

-I have been working in sustainability leadership for over twenty years in the UK and internationally.
-As head of learning and leadership at LEAD International (2006-2012), I co-ordinated and supported local teams of trainers designing and delivering global leadership programmes in Africa, Asia, Europe, North and South America and China.
-In 2012, I designed a course on Sustainable Cities for Rio+20 that won the international public vote for the best learning event.
-In 2018 I designed and delivered a leadership course for senior civil servants at the Afghan Ministry of Labour (MOLSA), Kabul.
-A former intelligence officer, I have sold shirts at Harrods, supported HIV/AIDS volunteers in East London, and set up an innovative greetings card company called ‘Twisted Yarns’.
+Edward Kellow has been working in sustainability leadership for over twenty years in the UK and internationally.
+As head of learning and leadership at LEAD International (2006-2012), he co-ordinated and supported local teams of trainers who were designing and delivering global leadership programmes in Africa, Asia, Europe, North and South America and China.
+In 2012 he designed a course on Sustainable Cities for Rio+20 that won the international public vote for the best learning event.
+In 2018 Ihe designed and delivered a leadership course for senior civil servants at the Afghan Ministry of Labour (MOLSA), Kabul.
+A former intelligence officer, he has sold shirts at Harrods, supported HIV/AIDS volunteers in East London, and set up an innovative greetings card company called ‘Twisted Yarns’.

 Marlene Rosemarie Mallett is a British Anglican priest and sociologist.
 Since March 2020, she has served as Archdeacon of Croydon in the Diocese of Southwark.
 Before ordination in the Church of England, she was research sociologist and academic, specialising in international development and ethno-cultural mental health.
 She was priest-in-charge and then Vicar of St John the Evangelist, Angell Town from 2007 to 2020.

 The Rt Hon Sir John Major KG CH